Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 I would start with a transparent scoring model, then add ML only when the data can support it.

-For a small donor dataset, a rule-based score is stronger than pretending a black-box model has learned biology.
+For a small donor dataset, a rule-based score is stronger and intuitive than an ML black-box model.
 The score should include:

 - donor-level disease association
 - cell-type specificity